-One of the few silver linings in the COVID-19 pandemic is that interest rates have plunged to all-time lows.
+One of the few silver linings in the COVID-19 pandemic has been that interest rates have plunged to all-time lows and seem poised to remain low at least through 2022.
 If you’ve been wondering when to refinance your mortgage, there might be no better time.
-Depending on your existing rate, you might be able to save hundreds of dollars per month on your mortgage payment.

-The best reason to refinance your mortgage is to reduce the interest rate on your existing mortgage; typically, you should aim to reduce the interest rate by 2% or more.
-But even a smaller rate drop could end up being a good move, as long as your costs and fees don’t overwhelm the amount of your savings.
-Here’s a look at the ins-and-outs of mortgage refinancing to help you answer the question, “Should I refinance my house?”
+The best reason to refinance your mortgage is to reduce the interest rate on your existing mortgage.
+A good rule of thumb is to refinance if you can reduce the interest rate by 2% or more.
+But even a smaller rate drop could end up being a good move, as long as your costs and fees don’t eat up the savings.
+Here’s a look at the ins-and-outs of mortgage refinancing to help you answer the question, “Should I refinance my home?”

 In some cases, the cons of refinancing your mortgage can outweigh the benefits.
 Here are some notable drawbacks of mortgage refinance.

 - High Closing Costs: Although fees vary based on your loan, local taxes and other factors, you can expect closing costs to reach 3% to 6% of your loan amount.
 If you sell your home before you’ve saved enough in interest to break even on those closing costs, it will have cost you more to refinance than you saved with the lower rate.
 An online mortgage calculator can help you figure out how long before you’d break even.

 - Burdensome Paperwork: To refinance your house, you’ll need to apply for a brand-new mortgage, with all of the required documentation.

 - Delayed Mortgage Payoff: If you refinance your mortgage into a new 30-year loan, you’ll add years to your mortgage.
 Although your monthly payment might become more affordable, you’ll be paying for a longer period of time.
 This could cost you more in the long run.